GabrielRomaoG/client-credit-classifier/README.md

 I tried two different models:

 - logistic regression, accuracy: 75%
-- Naive Bayes, accuracion: 74%
+- Naive Bayes, accuracy: 74%

 So, the logistic model is better in terms of accuracy.